 Click here for the latest trends, updates and insight on our blog page.

 The pharmaceutical industry is highly regulated, and the stakes can be high in the realm of pharmacy compliance.
 Whether you are a retail pharmacy or mail order pharmacy, 340B or other institutional pharmacy program, or a compounding pharmacy or pharmaceuticals wholesaler, the law firm of McBrayer has the experience and resources to protect your business.

 Our lawyers focus on areas including:

 - Licensure: We help clients obtain federal and state licenses and registrations necessary to conduct their business.
 We also help pharmacy clients respond to inquiries, investigations and audits from the Drug Enforcement Administration (DEA) and Kentucky Board of Pharmacy and other state boards concerning licensure and registration issues.

 - Compliance: We help pharmacy clients structure their business activities to comply with federal and state fraud and abuse laws, health information privacy laws, and record-keeping and notification issues.

 - Reimbursements: We help pharmacy clients structure their business activities to comply with Medicare and Medicaid reimbursement requirements.
 We also review and negotiate pharmacy provider agreements and pharmaceutical supply agreements to help clients establish and protect reimbursement relationships.

 We understand the issues that pharmacies and pharmaceutical wholesalers face.
 Our attorneys represent national retail pharmacies and pharmaceutical wholesalers with respect to a variety of regulatory, compliance and transactional issues.
-With offices in Lexington, Louisville, Greenup, and Ashland and a government relations practice in Frankfort, Kentucky with a presence in Washington, D.C., our law firm represents pharmaceutical clients throughout the United States.
+With law offices in Lexington and Louisville and a government relations practice in Frankfort, our firm represents pharmaceutical clients throughout the United States.